World´s highest point has more than 200 bodies on the mountains. Advise: Not to visit!

 Wonderful world.
 Every day and week we recommend our readers to visit fascinating cultures and places.
 But unfortunately, there are troubles happen upon our world and we have to say where should we not go – mainly because we are concern about you and this wonderful world.
-Sometimes we have to say no to the ones we love in hopes they can recover.
+Sometimes we have to say not to visit the ones we love in hopes they can recover.
 After information from our readers, followers and travel experts, we have the list over places you should avoid visiting.

 Thailand: The high numbers of tourists on Thailand´s Koh Tachai has brought a ban on all tourist activities for months.
 The residents need a break from the rest of us.